halo-space/sql-builder/README.md

 );
 assert_eq!(args, vec!["jzero".into(), 24_i64.into(), 48_i64.into(), 170_i64.into(), 175_i64.into()]);

-// 链式 Chain，可叠加 join / 分页 / group by / order
+// Chain supports join / pagination / group by / order
 let chain = Chain::new()
     .equal_opts("status", "active", ChainOptions::default().skip(false))
     .join(